-- Discrimination and Harassment (Minnesota State Board policy 1B.1) – used when action that is of a discrimination or harassment nature is directed toward a member of a protected class as identified by law (see Dean of Student Life)
+- Discrimination and Harassment (ARCC policy 1B.1) – used when action that is of a discrimination or harassment nature is directed toward a member of a protected class as identified by law (see Dean of Student Life)

-- Sexual Violence – (Minnesota State Board policy 1B.3) used when incidents of sexual violence on system property have been reported (see Dean of Student Life)
+- Sexual Violence – (ARCC Policy 1B.3) used when incidents of sexual violence on system property have been reported (see Dean of Student Life)